bumbu/svg-pan-zoom/README.md

 panZoomTiger.center();
 ```

-If you update SVG (viewport) contents so its border box (virtual box that contains all elements) changes you have to call `updateBBox`:
+If you update SVG (viewport) contents so its border box (virtual box that contains all elements) changes, you have to call `updateBBox`:

 ```js
 var panZoomTiger = svgPanZoom('#demo-tiger');